PatrickCoakley23/Angels_Breath/README.md

 ---
 ### Shopping Cart / Profile / Order page / Checkout page / Authentication pages
-for the Shopping Cart / Profile / Order page / Checkout page / Authentication pages i decided to keep a clean tidy design.
+for the Shopping Cart / Profile / Order page / Checkout page / Authentication pages I decided to keep a clean tidy design.
 The background for all these pages is white and is paired with black font, borders and buttons.

-I felt if i carried on with the same colour theme as i did for the whiskey pages, it may not be as easy to read as the clean white background.
+I felt if I carried on with the same colour theme as I did for the whiskey pages, it may not be as easy to read as the clean white background.

-These pages involve the user either inputting or receiving information which is key to the order transactions, so i tried to keep the medium of passing information as neat as possible with no clutter.
+These pages involve the user either inputting or receiving information which is key to the order transactions, so I tried to keep the medium of passing information as neat as possible with no clutter.

 <details>
 <summary>White and black design for information pages <strong>(Click dropdown for images)</strong></summary>